pl247/iks/README.md

 ### Removing a cluster using Terraform

 You can remove the cluster using the `terraform destroy` command, but the pool delete will error out.
 This is because the pool IPs will still be in use while the cluster is unconfiguring in Intersight.
 As a workaround, just wait until the unconfigure task completes and then run the destroy again and the pool will be removed.

+### Updates

+- updated terraform version to 1.1
+- updated intersight provider to 1.0.22